Skip to Main Content

 Yorkville's French Table: Context and Setting

-The room makes that positioning legible before you order anything.
+Café Boulud Toronto is a French brasserie in Yorkville at the Four Seasons Hotel Toronto.
 At dinner, candlelight falls across gray velvet banquettes and modern rolling chairs in a low, warm glow.
 There is nothing aggressively designed about the space; it reads as French-inflected without being stagey, and the counter bar along one side functions as an entry point for guests who want a drink and a quick bite rather than a full sitting.
-For a hotel dining room, that flexibility is relatively unusual — most properties of this tier push toward a single mode of hospitality, either bar-forward or dining-room-forward.
+For a hotel dining room, that flexibility is relatively unusual, most properties of this tier push toward a single mode of hospitality, either bar-forward or dining-room-forward.
 Here, both coexist without friction.

 Sourcing as Structure: Canadian Ingredients in a French Frame